 Coaching offers future guidance for these individuals, to create a plan for healing in all areas of their life, starting with self-love, healing the mind, body and soul and creating a plan, every single day.
-This connection has been proven to help heal addicts and never relapse again!
+This connection has been proven to help heal addicts!

 If you or a loved one is in need of an addiction therapist and coach, please contact me!